As we continue to respond to the challenges of a changed and changing world, a word that keeps on being quoted is complexity.

-In this guide Stephen Carver helps readers to understand projects through the three “lenses” of complexity, which will not only provide a competitive edge, but also perhaps help project managers “fly high” in managing their complex projects in this complex world.
+In this guide to navigating the change management process in project management Stephen Carver helps readers to understand projects through the three “lenses” of complexity.
+These lenses not only provides a competitive edge, but also perhaps help project managers “fly high” in managing their complex projects in this complex world.

 About the Author

 Stephen Carver is rated as one of the top lecturers at one of Europe’s leading MBA business schools, Cranfield University’s School of Management in the UK.